Looking for an expert guide on emerald cut diamonds?

 These cut specifics should only be trusted on a GIA grading report or AGS grading report.

 There isn't an industry standard for emerald cut diamonds and not all emerald diamonds are cut the same.
 Some may have more rounded corners than others.
+This image shows the recommended proportions for both emerald and Asscher cut diamonds:

 The general cut shape is more based on personal preference, but there are some cut quality factors to make sure the diamond is in, regardless of shape.
 The length to width ratio (L/W) of an emerald diamond needs to be between 1.3-1.6.
 Most consumers purchase around 1.45 or so.